yidong72/reasoning-gym/README.md

 - `SudokuDataset`: Generate 9x9 Sudoku puzzles with configurable number of empty cells
 - `MiniSudokuDataset`: Generate 4x4 Mini Sudoku puzzles with configurable difficulty
+- `MazeDataset`: Generates a maze with a start and a goal.

 ### Available Generators